NethsaraWMRC/Text-to-Math/README.md

 3. Click the **Add-ins** icon, select **More Add-ins**, go to **My Add-ins**, and click **Upload My Add-in**.
 4. Browse and upload the **`deployed_manifest.xml`** file found in the project folder.
 5. **Reload the Word document** (refresh or close and reopen).
-6. A new add-in called **NaturaTex** should appear in Word.
+6. A new add-in called **Qmath** should appear in Word.
 Click on it to open the add-in.
 7. **Enter text** describing the math expression you want to generate (e.g., "Integrate from 0 to 1 of x^(n+1) dx").
 The add-in will generate and insert a rendered image of the expression.

 ---